opendilab/DI-engine/nervex/docs/source/quick_start/index.rst

 ---------------------

 NerveX redefines RL environment interfaces derived from the widely used `OpenAI Gym <https://github.com/openai/gym>`_.
-For junior users, an environment wrapper is provided to simply wrap the gym env into NerveX form env.
+For junior users, an environment wrapper (by default :class:`NervexEnvWrapper <nervex.env.NervexEnvWrapper>`) is provided to simply wrap the gym env into NerveX form env.
 For advanced users, it is suggested to check our Environment doc for details

 The :class:`Env Manager <nervex.envs.BaseEnvManager>` is used to manage multiple environments, single-process serially